Performing arts & civic dialogue

 archives & performance fellowship

-The Archives & Performance Fellowship is a paid, year-long residency that will support four Fellows in creating new work about the Penobscot River that incorporates research and performance.
+The Archives & Performance Fellowship is a year-long opportunity for four Fellows in creating new work about the Penobscot River that incorporates research and performance.
 Defining social repair and environmental care as public, creative acts, the fellowship is framed to follow a history of Wabanaki guiding practices.
 Project activities will be led by Penobscot Nation partners, and our group learning situated to center indigenous knowledge and experience.
 The fellowship year will include a regular check-in schedule, workshops and skill-shares with In Kinship artists and community partners, and a public performance and/or presentation of the work created during the residency.

 Find more information HERE.